irfanbozkurt/js-bigint-optimizer/README.md

 This is mainly because of ease of implementation, and more focusing on algorithmical problems rather than usual processes.

-I will later talk about what kind of a database would be suitable for our requirements.
+We will later talk about what kind of a database would be suitable for our requirements.

 ---

 # The Problem

-As discussed before, the biggest problem about this application is big number arithmetics.

 Just like every other programming language, JS provides support for big number arithmetics, and big numbers even became a primitive type in JS: <b>bigint</b>.

-We can actually get away with using bigint when performing these calculations and storing every numerical value as a string.
-However, I was curious about the limitations of bigint and if we could somehow improve / fine-tune its performance.
+We can actually get away with using bigint when performing these calculations and storing every numerical value as a string, but here we explore if we could somehow improve / fine-tune its performance.

 # How BigInt Works

 Being very similar accross different programming languages; BigInteger libraries will first convert the strings to corresponding bit-wise representations, iterate over all the bits, perform elementary-school addition and subtraction, and then convert back to string.

-As you can see, complexity of addition and subtraction with this method is O(n), and although it's impossible to change with a sequential algorithm on a software basis, it can be fine-tuned.

 # How BigInt Can Be Improved